Whacking Day: Production

 Writer George Meyer, who was very "animal conscious", was interested in writing an episode related to an annual ritual held in a Texan town, where the townspeople would beat rattlesnakes with sticks.
 Meyer did not have time to pen the episode himself, so the idea was given to John Swartzwelder.
 The subject matter of "beating snakes" worried the staff who thought that many would deem it cruel, even though the episode's message is against the mistreatment of snakes.
 The episode's first act was one of the shortest the staff had ever written at that time, roughly ten pages in length, but with no ideas to expand, they left it as it was.
 Due to this, the main plot does not start until the beginning of the second act, as the writers could not come up with much material for it.

 In order to speed up animation, director Jeffrey Lynch "begged" storyboard artists Kevin O'Brien and Steve Markowski to help him with the episode.
 The three spent several months on the episode.
 Barry White wanted to guest star on the show, so he was written into the plot.
-He sang "Can't Get Enough of Your Love, Babe" specially for the episode, rather than using a recorded version.
+He sang "Can't Get Enough of Your Love, Babe" especially for the episode, rather than using a recorded version.

 The song Grampa was supposed to sing in his flashback, showing how he posed as a German cabaret singer in World War II, was "Lili Marlene" by Marlene Dietrich.
 The staff could not get the rights to it because, according to the people who own the song, "everybody makes fun of it".
 Much of the flashback was pitched by Conan O'Brien.

 The episode marks the first appearance of Superintendent Chalmers.
 The staff wanted to introduce a boss for Skinner, and Wallace Wolodarsky pitched his name.
 Much of the dialogue and interactions between Skinner and Chalmers were ad-libbed by Harry Shearer and Hank Azaria, respectively.

 Cultural references

-The untitled Itchy & Scratchy short, with "guest director" Oliver Stone, is a parody of the scene where footage is shown of Jack Ruby shooting Lee Harvey Oswald in Stone's film JFK: someone is heard to shout, "Oh God!
-Get his gun!" as the screenplay draws to a close.
+Over newsreel footage of Whacking Day, Kent Brockman says "After exposing Alger Hiss, Honorary Grand Marshall Richard Nixon goes after another deadly hiss."
+Marge assigns Johnny Tremain to Bart.
+The untitled Itchy & Scratchy short by "guest director" Oliver Stone is a parody of the scene where footage is shown of Jack Ruby shooting Lee Harvey Oswald in Stone's film JFK: someone is heard to shout, "Oh God!
+Get his gun!" as the short draws to a close.
 Bart makes a joke about Oprah Winfrey's appetite for baked ham.
+In Olde Springfield Towne, an applicant for "Village Idiot" says he "played Panicky Idiot Number Two in The Poseidon Adventure."
 The song "O Whacking Day" uses the same tune as the Christmas carol "O Tannenbaum", known in English as "O Christmas Tree".
-Additionally, Bob Woodward is shown to be the author of the book The Truth About Whacking Day.
+Bob Woodward is shown to be the author of The Truth About Whacking Day.
+The song "Born Free" plays as the snakes slither off into the sunset.